moonhyeonah/IOTA/README.md

 # **IOTA: A Calculus for Internet of Things Automation**

-Authors: Julie L. Newcomb, Satish Chandra, Jean-Baptiste Jeannin, Cole Schlesinger, Manu SridharanAuthors Info & Claims
+Authors: Julie L. Newcomb, Satish Chandra, Jean-Baptiste Jeannin, Cole Schlesinger, Manu Sridharan

 Proceedings of the 2017 ACM SIGPLAN International Symposium on New Ideas, New Paradigms, and Reflections on Programming and Software, Pages 119 - 133